 With more and more schools starting back with distance learning, teachers are scrambling to find digital resources for a virtual first day of school.
 I’ve recently added five days of digital You’re Finally Here activities to use with the most perfect back to school book ever!
 If you don’t have the book, don’t worry!
 I’ve made an adorable and fun read aloud video to use in it’s place!

 These digital You’re Finally Here activities give you a full first week of school.
 They keep your students engaged and having fun as they get to know each other with adorable ice breakers, watch a video, and more!

 One of the most challenging things about remote teaching is connecting with your students and helping them get to know each other.
 These digital activities will set a fun premise for your first day of school and have your students laughing as they learn about each other and get comfortable with their new classroom.

 I set the premise that, like the bunny book character, I have been waiting and waiting for my new class to arrive, and they are finally here!
-Start by reading the book or showing your students this adorable book video.
+Start by reading the You’re Finally Here book (now available on Amazon) or showing your students this adorable book video.